vejsili/vejsili/README.md

 # AEROSPACE ENGINEER <img src="https://github.com/vejsili/vejsili/blob/main/gif/gif_001_CompressorBlades.gif" width=40>

 Let me introduce myself :airplane: I am Eng.
-Mirsad Vejsili, graduated from the **Università degli Studi di Padova** in **Aerospace Engineering**, with *Aeronautical curriculum*.
+Mirsad Vejsili, graduated from the **Università degli Studi di Padova** in **Aerospace Engineering**.
 My objective is to have a career in Aerospace as I am fascinated by aeronautics and space missions.

 I want to contribute to the next generation of aircraft, aero engines and take part in the new space economy.
 I am proud to have started this path through relevant projects :